-- 60 countered in applications in glaciology.
-Here, we implement an efficient sampling approach based on an explicit link between Gaussian random fields with Matérn covariance function and a stochastic partial differential equation (SPDE) (Lindgren et al., 2011).
+65 function and a stochastic partial differential equation (SPDE) (Lindgren et al., 2011).
 Discretization of this SPDE with the finite element method (FEM) results in a sparse, scalable and computationally efficient representation of a Gaussian random field known as a Gaussian Markov random field (GRMF).
-In addition, spatiotemporal samples can be generated by combining a temporal autoregressive model and the Matérn random field (Cameletti - et al., 2012).
-We carry out the implementation and analysis within the Ice-sheet and Sea-level System Model (ISSM) (Larour et al., 2012c) but our approach can be applied to other finite-element ice-sheet models.
+The SPDE approach for Gaussian random fields has already be considered in glaciology, though in the context of defining a prior distribution for Bayesian inverse problem in glaciology (?).
+In addition, spatio-temporal samples can be generated by combining a temporal autoregressive model and the Matérn random

 This paper is organized as follows.
 In Sect.
 2, we review the link between Gaussian random fields with Matérn covariance function and a stochastic partial differential equation (SPDE) and describe its discretization with the FEM.
 In Sect.
-3, we test the implementation of the SPDE on a set of synthetic experiments to verify that it captures well the desired spatial and temporal
+3, we test the implementation of the SPDE on a set of synthetic experiments to verify that it captures well the desired spatial and temporal correlations.

-70 correlations.
 In Sect.
-4, we provide an illustration concerned with assessing the impact of various sources of uncertainties on the Pine Island Glacier (PIG), West Antarctica.
+4, we provide an illustration concerned with assessing the impact of various sources of uncertainties on

+75 the Pine Island Glacier (PIG), West Antarctica.
 Finally, we provide an overall discussion of the results and the approach in Sect.
 5.

-2 Theory and Methods
+Theory and Methods 2

-In this work, we model a spatially varying uncertain input parameter as a random field $\{x(s), s \in D\}$ indexed over the computational domain D. We decompose this random field as where μ is the (deterministic) mean function and ε represents a stochastic term with zero mean.
-In the following, we assume the mean function to be zero, so that $x(s) = \epsilon(s)$, and we model the stochastic term as a Gaussian random field.
+In this work, we model a spatially varying uncertain input parameter as a random field $\{x(s), s \in D\}$ indexed over the computational domain D. In the following, we assume this random field to be a Gaussian random field with zero mean.